JarlPed/JarlPed/README.md

   - wXWidgets: Learning resources for the C++ GUI framework, including modernizations.
   - ... and a lot more to come.

+### 💡 I'm interested in:
+  - C/C++ Cross platform applications
+  - Computational physics
+  - DBMS & "Big Data"

-- 🔗 Links to my pages on the WWW:
+### 🔗 Links to my pages on the WWW:
   - :octocat: [GitHub, you're already here!] (https://github.com/JarlPed)
   - 💼   [LinkedIn](https://www.linkedin.com/in/jarl-heer/)